horizontal pressure gradient

 vertical grid

-The vertical coordinate is z-tilde with a uniform pseudo-height spacing for each test in vert_resolutions.
+The vertical coordinate is p-star (see p-star), Omega’s ALE pseudo-compressible variant of the z-tilde coordinate, with a uniform pseudo-height spacing for each test in vert_resolutions.

 The meaning of the along-layer x direction depends on the task variant.
 In the salinity_gradient and temperature_gradient tests, the z-tilde interfaces are level, so pressure surfaces are also horizontally level except where they intersect the bathymetry.
 In the ztilde_gradient test, the prescribed z-tilde gradient tilts the layers, so the pressure surfaces are sloped and the along-layer direction follows those sloping layers.